<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 A product demonstration should never be a tour of a product's features and functions.
 Instead, it should tell the customer's story, with the product playing a key role.
 (Geoffrey James, Contributing Editor, Inc.com).

-Use active verbs like “imagine” or phrases such as “think about it” or “here’s how it works:” to get the prospect thinking about the software platform in use.
-For instance:
+Use active verbs like "imagine" or phrases such as "think about it" or "here's how it works" to get the prospect thinking about your product.
+For instance, instead of saying:

-“Through this menu here you can access options to set inventory, delivery destinations etc. This next menu allows to insert individual records…”
+"Through this menu here, you can access options to set inventory, delivery destinations, etc. This next menu allows you to insert individual records…"

 Say: